 At least 5 copies of Thesis in individual unsealed envelope (per announced OGP deadline).

-Completed Thesis Acknowledgment for Submission to Scholarship Repository of Florida Institute of Technology (optional for Spring 2014)
+Completed Thesis Acknowledgment for Submission to Scholarship Repository of Florida Institute of Technology (optional, but recommended)

 At least 5 copies of Dissertation in individual unsealed envelopes (per announced OGP deadline)